SherryLabs/sherry-sdk/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to our support team at support@example.com.
+If you have any questions or need further assistance, feel free to reach out to our support team at support@getsherry.social.

 Happy coding with Sherry SDK!